|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Tate no Yuusha no Nariagari

-Well, I was beginning to fear that there might not be a single truly intriguing and fun anime this season (Winter 2019), but here we have one.
+I had been beginning to fear that there might not be a single truly intriguing and fun new anime during the the Winter 2019 season when Tate came along.
 While this is another story taking place in an alternate reality which happens to operate much like a video game (with 'levelling up' and stuff like that), this show quickly grabbed my full attention and stood out as having some unique touches.
 For instance, Naofumi getting the embarrassing role of being the 'shielder' for an adventuring team, namely a defensive player that is often looked down upon.
 And then he is betrayed, framed, and winds up as an outcast--his fall comes as quickly as his rise.
-It looks like one heavily handicapped person will have to avert the apocalypse all by himself, which is intriguing.
-Having been scorned by the elites, it looks like he will form his own adventuring team out of whoever he can find.
-Naofumi is transformed into an angry and bitter man, but given what he has had to endure you can't blame him.
+It looked like one heavily handicapped person would have to avert the apocalypse all by himself, which was intriguing.
+Having been scorned by the elites, he forms his own adventuring team out of whoever he can find.
+Naofumi is transformed into an angry and bitter man, but given what he has had to endure it's hard to blame him.
 Episode one is actually around 45 minutes long, which was fine with me.
-In general, pretty neat: an intriguing tale which makes sense, is more sophisticated than most, and moves swiftly along.
-This may well be my favorite show of the season.
+In episode two Naofumi buys a cheap female slave, a half human, half raccoon 'demihuman', named Raphtalia, and procedes to train her as his offensive fighter.
+He is stern and demands much of her, but clearly comes to care for her and doesn't want her to get killed.
+At one point he almost sacrifices his own life for her sake.
+This is neat; I like the way the minds of the two main characters are taken seriously and also the chemistry between them.
+In general, after the first few episodes this show was looking pretty neat: an intriguing tale which makes sense, seemed more sophisticated than most, and was moving swiftly along.
+This quickly became my favorite show of the season.

-I read some reviews written on ANN after the first episode, and was surprised to find that several hated this show right from the start because of the false rape accusation (made by a woman), that it included.
+Episode five sort of took a break from the main plotline and was almost a comedy, what with the strange pet that Naofumi and Raphtalia acquire--Filo, a bird that grows rapidly to the size of a horse, which is what they are used as.
+Not nearly as sophisticated as episode four.
+I read some reviews written on ANN after the first episode, and was surprised to find that several people hated this show right from the start because of the false rape accusation (made by a woman), that it included.
 At least one reviewer interpreted it all as a sign of misogyny on the part of the author himself.
 Nobody gave the show more than three stars.
 I would argue that if Myne, the false accuser, is the worst character in the series, Raphtalia (also a woman) is the best one.
 She talks Naofumi out of completely losing all trust for other human beings which he was moving towards.
 But why did Raphtalia agree to become a slave again in episode five (and why did Naofumi allow it?)?
 That seems like a cheap gimmick to titillate male Japanese teenagers.
 As a result I was on the lookout during episode six for sexist themes, and I suppose there are some, but not much more than is usual in action anime.
 Episode six was largely another lightweight, borderline comedy episode as Filo grows and matures.
 She can transform into a lolicon human girl if she pleases, and Raphtalia shows a touch of jealousy.
 The gruesome way Raphtalia slew a monster made me laugh.

 The second 'Wave' comes along and along with it a mysterious human (or semi-human) opponent known as 'Glass'.
 Naofumi is the only hero who can hold a candle to her, and the only thing that saves him is that there seemed to be some sort of time limit on the Wave.
 I noticed that nobody important (and maybe nobody at all) got more than a bruise, which doesn't exactly make the threat seem all that serious.
-Might she be some sort of summoned heroine herself?
+Might Glass be some sort of summoned heroine herself?
 One encouraging bit was Naofumi wondering what exactly a Wave is.
-More fun was his meeting with the king, who he has lost all respect for and treats like the asshole that he is.
+Much more fun was his meeting with the king, who he has lost all respect for and treats like the asshole that he is.

 In episode 15 Raphtalia gets a chance to take revenge on someone who once was sadistically cruel to her; (spoiler)She doesn't, but predictably the person finds a way to get himself killed, so we get the best of both worlds--she doesn't sully herself, and he gets what he deserves anyway).
 There is, however, a mention of the plot strand that she has tamed Naofumi's own extreme cynicism and contempt of everyone but himself.
-This seemingly important concept had gotten so little attention that I had begun to think that maybe it had wandered into the plot completely by accident.
+This seemingly important concept had gotten so little attention recently that I had begun to think that maybe it had wandered into the plot completely by accident.
 That seems kind of typical here: there are touches of brilliance amid all the time wasted on weak jokes and unimportant diversions from the main plot.

-Last updated Friday, May 10 2019.
+Last updated Sunday, July 07 2019.
 Created Monday, January 21 2019.